mdr/mash/README.md

-Mash is an experimental object shell for Linux.
+Mash is an experimental object shell for Unix.

 Website: http://mash-shell.org